bizzehdee/blog/content/embracing-efficiency-shorter-work-hours-software-developers.md

 Knowing they have a more manageable workload, developers are likely to approach their tasks with increased motivation and enthusiasm.
 This often leads to higher levels of engagement with their work, resulting in higher-quality output.

 # Advocating for Shorter Work Hours
-As employees, it's essential to recognize the benefits of shorter work hours.
+As employees, it's essential to recognise the benefits of shorter work hours.
 If you believe this approach could enhance productivity in your workplace, consider initiating a conversation with management.
 Presenting the evidence and making a case for more efficient work hours can lead to a more productive and fulfilling work environment for everyone involved.
 Remember, it's a step towards a healthier, more balanced, and ultimately more successful work culture.